 - Restrict in some way the utilization of the personal information that we have about you.

 - ‘To be forgotten’, meaning that all info about you will be eradicated.

 There is a lot of legal text behind all this that you can read in a more easily approachable format in (https://gdpr-info.eu/).
 A convenient way to contact us regarding this can be found on our web page with the topic ‘Contact Us’.

 What we do with the personal information about you

 If you represent a company that is our client or a potential future client of our company, we will enter your information into our customer relationship management system in order to contact you more easily.
 We may also add personal information about some of your colleagues when such is shared with us, if the business relationship between our companies benefit from it.
 When the relationship gets deeper, we may produce contracts and other documentation with your name and possibly other information on them, still the minimum amount of personal information needed.
-These documents will primarily be stored in cloud services utilized by our company, and these may reside outside of the EU/EEA.
+All personal data collected through this website will primarily be stored in cloud services utilized by our company, and these may reside outside of the EU/EEA.

 Data privacy and security